fabula-ui/docs/pages/components/segments/en/properties-inactive-color.md

 # Inactive color

-The **inactive color** property changes the color of the component, when inactive.
+The **inactive color** property changes the color of the inactive child components.